 Design History

-RELATED TERMS: Design and Theory: Total Design, Total Theory; Design Practice and Functionalism; Iconic Designs and Iconic Designers; Lifeworld – Lebenswelt – Umwelt; Modernism; Modernity; Ontological Designing; Theoretical Practice; It may be of value in thinking about the design of narrative environments, as a particular kind of, or approach to design, to consider it inContinue reading “Design History”
+RELATED TERMS: Design and Theory: Total Design, Total Theory; Design Practice and Functionalism; Iconic Designs and Iconic Designers; Lifeworld – Lebenswelt – Umwelt; Modernism; Modernity; Ontological Designing; Theoretical Practice; “Every age has its own distinctive building type.
+For the 19th century it was the railway station, for the 20th century it was the skyscraper.
+ForContinue reading “Design History”

 Dérive